Picovoice/pvrecorder/README.md

 dotnet run -- --output_wav_path ${OUTPUT_WAV_PATH}
 ```

-For more information about the .NET demo go to [demo/dotnet](demo/dotnet).
+For more information about the .NET demo, go to [demo/dotnet](demo/dotnet).

 ### Go Demo